dmorav1/search-project-be/README.md

 After migrations are completed, as an additional step you can copy information inside [./tests/dummy-data.json](./tests/dummy-data.json) and create a file under [./src/data/](./src/data) with the name `seed_data.json`.
 It contains the information for demo/testing purposes.

+ Once you have done that you can load optional data for demo with command `npm run seeds:load_all`

 ### Running in dev